cmprsk/valkyrie/README.md

 Acronim: VALKYRIE - **VAL**proic acid with radio**CH(K)**emothe**R**apy for D**I**PG

-Public title: Clinical trial of valproic acid with radiochemotherapy for diffuse pontine intrinsic glioma patients - VALQUIRIA (VALKYRIE)
+Public title: Study of the treatment of children and adolescents with diffuse brainstem tumors using Valproic Acid with Chemotherapy and Radiation Therapy

 [Project](project/README.md) approved by the Institutional Review Board of Hospital Infantil Albert Sabin in 01/16/2016.
 Submitted in 03/28/2014.